 Your Local Living Moment: Maori Village Overnight Visit, Rotorua.
-Cycle through Karangahake Gorge.
+Cycling through Karangahake Gorge.
 Traditional hangi dinner.
 Tongariro Alpine Crossing hiking excursion (weather dependent).
-Jet boat and kayak along Whanganui River.
-Free time in Rotorua and Waitomo.
+Jet boat and kayaking along Whanganui River.
+Free time in Rotorua.
 All transport between destinations and to/from included activities.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.